-Although commonly referred to as “alimony,” this term is not used in Canada.
+Although commonly referred to as “spousal support” this term is not used in Canada.
 Rather, Spousal support is the act of one spouse financially assisting another following divorce or separation.
 This is most common when one spouse has not been working for some time in order to support the household or where there is disparity in the incomes of the spouses.
 It is different from child support which is paid by one parent to another for their children.
 It is important to note that although spousal support and child support are two separate orders, both can be payable at the same time.

 Alberta is the only province in Canada which has spousal support guidelines, but spousal support can be determined upon application by the Court, which takes into account such factors such as spousal income and spousal resources.